Background pattern

 1. What is Balcoga and what is it used for

-Balcogacontains the active ingredient sildenafilo which belongs to a group of medicines called phosphodiesterase type 5 (PDE5) inhibitors.
+Balcoga contains the active ingredient sildenafil, which belongs to a group of medications called phosphodiesterase type 5 inhibitors (PDE5).

 Balcoga reduces blood pressure in the lungs by dilating the blood vessels in the lungs.
-Balcoga is used to treat high blood pressure in the blood vessels of the lung (pulmonary arterial hypertension) in adults and children and adolescents between 1 to 17 years.
+Balcoga is used to treat high blood pressure in the blood vessels of the lungs (pulmonary arterial hypertension) in adults and children and adolescents between 1 and 17 years.

-2. What you need to know before starting to take Balcoga
+2. What you need to know before taking Balcoga

 Do not take Balcoga:

-• if you are allergic to sildenafil or any of the other ingredients of this medication (listed in section 6),
+• if you are allergic to sildenafil or any of the other components of this medication (listed in section 6),

-These medications are often administered to relieve chest pain (or angina).
-Balcoga may cause a significant increase in the effects of these medications.
-Inform your doctor if you are taking any of these medications.
-If you are unsure, consult with your doctor or pharmacist,
+These medications are often administered to relieve chest pain (or angina pectoris).
+Balcoga may produce a significant increase in the effects of these medications.
+You should inform your doctor if you are taking any of these medications.
+If you are unsure, consult your doctor or pharmacist,

 • if you are taking riociguat.
-This medication is used to treat pulmonary hypertension (i.e., high blood pressure in the lungs) and chronic thromboembolic pulmonary hypertension (i.e., high blood pressure in the lungs caused by clots).
-PDE5 inhibitors, such as Balcoga, have shown to increase the hypotensive effect of this medication.
+This medication is used to treat pulmonary arterial hypertension (i.e., high blood pressure in the lungs) and chronic thromboembolic pulmonary hypertension (i.e., high blood pressure in the lungs caused by blood clots).
+PDE5 inhibitors, such as Balcoga, have shown that they increase the hypotensive effect of this medication.
 If you are taking riociguat or are unsure, consult your doctor,

-• if you have recently had a stroke, a heart attack, or if you have severe liver disease or very low blood pressure (<90),
+• if you have recently had a stroke, a heart attack, or if you have severe liver disease or very low blood pressure (<90/50 mmHg),

-• if you are taking a medication to treat fungal infections such as ketoconazole or itraconazole or medications that contain ritonavir (for HIV/AIDS),
+• if you are taking a medication to treat fungal infections such as ketoconazole or itraconazole or medications that contain ritonavir (for AIDS),

-• if you have previously experienced vision loss due to a problem with blood flow to an eye nerve called non-arteritic anterior ischemic optic neuropathy (NAION).
+• if you have previously experienced vision loss due to a problem with blood flow to the optic nerve called non-arteritic anterior ischemic optic neuropathy (NAION).

 Warnings and precautions